chinazhangchao/list_spider/README.md

 A url list spider based on em-http-request

-Many times I only need to spider by url list then parse them and spider again.
+Many times I found only need to spider by url list then parse them and spider again.
 This is for the purpose.

 Use like this: